-Molly Prize 2014: The Molly National Journalism Prize 2014 Submissions
+Molly Prize 2015: The Molly National Journalism Prize 2015 Submissions

-- All entries will be judged on the basis of a single piece, a series or columns.
-Judges will value work that reflects Molly’s ability to look critically at the issues of the day with compassion and/or humor, tells the stories that need telling, challenges conventional wisdom, and focuses upon civil liberties or social justice.
+- All entries will be judged on the basis of either a single piece or a series of up to four related articles or columns.
+Judges will value work that reflects Molly’s ability to look critically at the issues of the day with compassion and/or humor, tell the stories that need telling, challenge conventional wisdom, and focus upon civil liberties or social justice.

-- Submissions must consist of material originally published in a U.S.-based publication in print or as part of an online magazine (NOTE: This does not include unedited blogs) between January 1, 2013, and December 31, 2013.
+- Submissions must consist of material originally published in a U.S.-based publication in print or as part of an online magazine (NOTE: This does not include unedited blogs) between January 1, 2014, and December 31, 2014.
 One entry per individual will be accepted.
 Individual writers may enter on their own or be entered by the publication in which the work appeared.
 Multiple by-lines for a single entry are acceptable.
 NOTE: Work that has appeared in The Texas Observer is ineligible in order to avoid any appearance of conflict of interest.

 - If submitting photocopies of published work, 8 1/2 ” x 11″ pages are preferred.
 If that requires great reduction of the print (as for a broadsheet), please provide a readable version of the story on 8 1/2 ” x 11″ pages with an additional photocopy of the story laid out in the publication.
 Award finalists may be required to submit tear sheets of the original work.